LoicH/loich.github.io/_posts/2018-06-08-titanic-tutorial.md

 In this project we will cover some basics of data-science and machine learning:
 - clean data
 - leverage the data for predictions

+In short we will retrieve data from CSV files, clean the data, and train an estimator to perform binary classification.

 ## Step 1: get the data